tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LP_Ins_Multi_Indexing.md

   ![multi_index_first.png](Images/multi_index_first.png)

 * Because multi-indexing involves grouping data, an aggregation also needs to be applied against the data.
 A common example is the `mean` function for calculating average.
+This is an alternative to using the `first` and `last` functions.

   ```python
   # Group by year and month and calculate average